GermanMtzmx/Mokarest/README.md

 > 1. Import express
 > 2. Create an instance of express
 > 3. Import your desired controller
-> 4. Instanciate any controller's class , (see controller module exporting above)
+> 4. instantiate any controller's class , (see controller module exporting above)
 > 5. Create two instances of express router
 > 6. Create your routes
 > 7. Export it